Report an Error

 Data on this page may change in the future.

-The NVS 1000 is a professional graphics card by NVIDIA, launched in January 1970.
-Built on the 28 nm process, and based on the GK107 graphics processor, the card supports DirectX 11.0.
+The NVS 1000 is a professional graphics card by NVIDIA that is not released yet.
+Built on the 28 nm process, and based on the GK107 graphics processor, the card supports DirectX 11.2.
 The GK107 graphics processor is an average sized chip with a die area of 118 mm² and 1,270 million transistors.
-Unlike the fully unlocked GeForce GT 740, which uses the same GPU but has all 384 shaders enabled, NVIDIA has disabled some shading units on the NVS 1000 to reach the product's target shader count.
+Unlike the fully unlocked GeForce GT 640 OEM, which uses the same GPU but has all 384 shaders enabled, NVIDIA has disabled some shading units on the NVS 1000 to reach the product's target shader count.
 It features 192 shading units, 16 texture mapping units and 16 ROPs.
 NVIDIA has placed 2,048 MB DDR3 memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 797 MHz, memory is running at 891 MHz.

 We recommend the NVIDIA NVS 1000 for gaming with highest details at resolutions up to, and including, 800x600.

 Being a single-slot card, its power draw is rated at 35 W maximum.
 Display outputs include: 4x mini-DisplayPort.
 NVS 1000 is connected to the rest of the system using a PCIe 3.0 x16 interface.
 The card measures 160 mm in length, and features a single-slot cooling solution.

 ||PCIe 3.0 x16

 GK107 GPU Notes